FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 description: Discover how to migrate from a self-managed Node-RED setup to a FlowFuse-managed environment, including step-by-step instructions for instance creation, data backup, and snapshot deployment.
 date: 2024-11-06
 authors: ["sumit-shinde"]
 image:
+keywords: node-red migration, node-red snapshot, node-red instance management, remote instance management, edge device management,  node-red backup, node-red to flowfuse migration, flowfuse static assets, node-red deployment, cloud-based node-red, node-red instance snapshot
 tags:
-   - node-red
+   - flowfuse
-   - devops
+   - flowfuse features
 ---

 In this article, you will learn how to migrate from a self-managed and self-hosted Node-RED setup to a FlowFuse-managed environment and how that flow works for edge devices and remote instances.

 ## What is FlowFuse?

 [FlowFuse](/) is an industrial data platform that enables engineers to build, manage, scale, and secure their Node-RED solutions for digitalizing processes and operations.
-The platform empowers customers to seamlessly integrate IT and OT environments allowing teams to quickly connect, collect, transform, and visualise data to optimize industrial workflows.
+The platform empowers customers to seamlessly integrate IT and OT environments allowing teams to quickly connect, collect, transform, and visualize data to optimize industrial workflows.

 ## Why Switch from Self-Managed Node-RED to FlowFuse-Managed Node-RED?